 “Many of my clients are single dads trying to register their children’s births [in cases] where the mother is foreign and undocumented or absent, or where she has abandoned the children,” she said.

 Lawyers for Human Rights have handled 780 similar cases since January last year.

 Without a birth certificate, children cannot access social welfare or health benefits, or go to school.

-Last week, acting judge Apla Bodlani, sitting in the Grahamstown High Court, declared as unconstitutional a blanket ban on birth registrations by parents whose circumstances do not adhere to the department’s checklist, and has sent the regulations back to parliament to be fixed.
+Last week, acting judge Apla Bodlani, sitting in the Makhanda High Court, declared as unconstitutional a blanket ban on birth registrations by parents whose circumstances do not adhere to the department’s checklist, and has sent the regulations back to parliament to be fixed.

 The ban hit, in particular, families in which one parent was a foreigner, and undocumented parents.

 While South African law states that a child is a citizen of the country if one or both of their parents are South African, South African fathers who have children with foreign women are also, in certain circumstances, required to obtain DNA tests to prove that the child is theirs.

 Home affairs regulations bar the registration of a child’s birth when the father is South African but the mother is undocumented or not present.

 The father, South African National Defence Force soldier Mzileni Naki, is one of scores of men who were barred from registering the births of their children under this regulation.